Estimated reading time: 4 minutes

-If you are one of the millions of women entrepreneurs in the United States, there are a number of things that you can do to help your business succeed.
-These include hiring the best employees, providing excellent customer service, launching an on-target marketing campaign, and carefully watching your finances.
-Another way to grow your company is to promote it to private corporations and local, state and government agencies that work with women-owned companies.
+If you are one of the millions of female entrepreneurs in the United States, there are a number of things that you can do to help your small business succeed.
+These include hiring the best employees, providing excellent customer service, launching an on-target marketing campaign and carefully watching your finances.
+Another way to grow your business is to promote it to private corporations and local, state and government agencies that work with women-owned companies.

 To do this, you simply need to get certified as a woman-owned business.
 If you are wondering how to get certified, please read on.
 This Balboa Capital blog post has information about the three main types of certification that are available, along with the eligibility requirements for each.
 Also included are some of the ways you can benefit from being a certified woman-owned business.

 Women Business Enterprise (WBE) certification.

 The Women’s Business Enterprise National Council (WBENC) is the largest organization in the United States that certifies women-owned small businesses in the United States.
 The WBENC provides Women Business Enterprise (WBE) certification for companies that meet minimum eligibility requirements.
 To get a WBE certification, you will need to complete and submit application, which can be found online.

 In order for your business to be eligible, a woman who is a United States citizen or a legal resident must own at least 51% of it.
 In addition, a woman needs to hold the highest position at your company.
 Once your application is submitted, a national review committee will review it.
 An on-site visit to your business office will also take place.
 Acquiring WBE certification takes time and effort, but it presents your company with some great benefits.